Delhi records 7.3 degrees, AQI 'very poor' at several stations - www.lokmattimes.com

 Delhi records 7.3 degrees, AQI 'very poor' at several stations

-New Delhi, Feb 12 The national capital on Monday recorded a minimum temperature at 7.3 degrees Celsius, three ...
+New Delhi, Feb 16 The national capital on Friday recorded a minimum temperature at 7.3 degrees Celsius, four ...

-New Delhi, Feb 12 The national capital on Monday recorded a minimum temperature at 7.3 degrees Celsius, three notches below the seasonal average, the India Meteorological (IMD) Department said.
+New Delhi, Feb 16 The national capital on Friday recorded a minimum temperature at 7.3 degrees Celsius, four notches below the seasonal average, the India Meteorological (IMD) Department said.

 Until last week, the temperature was hovering around 6 degrees, and the minimum temperature was recorded at around 7 or 8.

-The weather department said that there will be "partly cloudy sky" throughout the day.
+The weather department said that there will be "mainly clear sky" throughout the day.

-Air quality at 9 a.m. at several stations across the city fell under the 'very poor' and 'poor' category, unlike last week, when AQI stood at 'satisfactory' and 'moderate' category.
+Air quality at 9 a.m. at several stations across the city fell under the 'very poor' and 'poor' categories, unlike last week, when AQI was 'satisfactory' and 'moderate'.

-In the Anand Vihar area, at 9 a.m., PM2.5 levels were recorded to be in the 'very poor' category standing at 362 and PM10 reached 402, according to the Central Pollution Control Board (CPCB).
+In the Anand Vihar area, at 9 a.m., PM2.5 levels were recorded to be in the 'very poor' category, standing at 365 and PM10 reached 340, according to the Central Pollution Control Board (CPCB).

 The Air Quality Index (AQI) between zero and 50 is considered 'good'; 51 and 100 'satisfactory'; 101 and 200 'moderate'; 201 and 300 'poor'; 301 and 400 'very poor'; and 401 and 500 'severe'.